AmazingCrab/Extension-for-VsCode-Code-Highlighter/README.md

 - 🐛 **Report bugs** - Help improve the extension
 - 💡 **Suggest features** - Share your ideas
 - 📢 **Share with your team** - Spread the word
-- ✍️ **Write a review** - Share your experience on VS Code Marketplace
+- ✍️ **Write a review** - Share your experience on VS Code Marketplace or Open VSX Registry

 Your support helps me dedicate more time to developing features, fixing bugs, and maintaining this project.
 Every contribution, big or small, is greatly appreciated! 🙏